remauxl/dice-game/README.md

 # remauxl.github.io

-2.0 Bugs => I deactivated color choosing buttons owe to disjointedness in dark mode with other color patterns.
+2.0 Bugs => I deactivated color choosing buttons owe to mismatch in dark mode with other color patterns.

 IN V1.5 :) (functional) ✔️ ✔️ ✔️ ✔️ ✔️
 ****************************************************************************